At the start of 2014, Michael Price established English Landing Films shortly after he moved to Kansas City.

 In addition to filmmaking and journalism, Michael has taught International Journalism at the University of Kansas, and Mass Media at the University of Missouri-Kansas City.

-Michael studied law at Oxford University and completed his masters in Radio at Goldsmiths College, University of London.
+Michael studied law at Oxford University and then radio for a Master's Degree at Goldsmiths College, University of London.

 He now lives in Kansas City, Missouri, with his wife, Sara.